-The Project's estimated post-tax, unlevered net present value (NPV) is US\$1,308.8 millioin using a discount rate of 8.0%.
-The post-tax, unlevered Internal Rate of Return (IRR) is 40.3% and the average annual earnings before interest, taxes, depreciation and amortization (EBITDA) is US\$304.6 millioin.
-The total undiscounted free cash flow generated over the life of the project is US\$3,223.4 millioin and the payback period after the startup of the operations is 3.4 years (41 months).
+The Project's estimated post-tax, unlevered net present value (NPV) is \$1,308.8 million using a discount rate of 8.0%.
+The post-tax, unlevered internal rate of return (IRR) is 40.3% and the average annual earnings before interest, taxes, depreciation, and amortization (EBITDA) is \$304.6 million.
+The total undiscounted free cash flow generated over the life of the Project is \$3,223.4 million, and the payback period after the start-up of the operations is 3.4 years (41 months).
 Table 22-8 summarizes the financial results.

-Based on the assumptions used in this feasibility study, the Project is economically viable, given the significantly positive NPV and IRR as compared to the discount rate adopted.
+Based on the assumptions used in this Technical Report, the Project is economically viable, given the significantly positive NPV and IRR as compared to the discount rate adopted.